Frequently Asked Questions & Answers

 When do Shabbat services take place?

 Friday services start at 6:00 pm, and Saturdays start at 9:30 am.
 As we hold additional services for b’nei mitzvahs and other holidays, it is best to check our calendar for up-to-date service days and times, as well as for information on our upcoming programs and special events.
-Services are open to all and are currently being held virtually due to the COVID-19 health pandemic.
+As of July 2, 2021, all vaccinated members may attend weekly Shabbat services in person.
+Masking will be optional and social distancing will be encouraged.
+Proof of vaccination or proof of a negative COVID-19 PCR test from no more than 72 hours prior to the service is currently required for entry.
+Read more about reopening here.
 Please join us during services via our livestream or watch previous sermons here.

 How can I obtain a prayer book for Shabbat service?